PostHog/posthog.com/contents/blog/data-management-feature.md

 categories: ["Product updates", "Launch week"]
 ---

-As PostHog grows, the data that users are sending to PostHog continues to grow into the double-digit billions.
-In just the last year (since we started measuring total events), we've gone from ~8B to ~36.5B total events ingested in PostHog Cloud!
+PostHog is growing fast.
+In just the last year (since we started measuring total events), we've gone from ~8B to ~36.5B total events ingested in PostHog Cloud alone!

 ![PostHog - total events](../images/blog/data-management-feature/total_events.png)

-Data explosion is real and can be a nightmare to scale in the context of a product analytics tool.
+This is great for us as a business, but data explosion is real and can be a nightmare to scale in the context of a product analytics tool.
 Furthermore, poor data management can seriously harm your business as it can lead to inaccurate analyses and poor business decisions.

 As the biggest dogfooder of our own product, we (and many other teams) were beginning to see the consequences of the lack of in-house tools to manage our data.
 All the use cases we saw boiled down to a few common pain points: